-- You should fill your lens case with fresh solution every time you disinfect your lenses, and never "top-off" or re-use solution.
-You should discard your solution immediately after your lenses have - You should not expose or store your lenses in or rinse your lens case with any water, such as tap, bottled or distilled, or with any non-sterile solution.
+- You should fill your lens case with fresh solution every time you disinfect your lenses, and never 'top-off' or re-use solution.
+You should discard your solution immediately after your lenses have been removed from the lens case. - You should not expose or store your lenses in or rinse your lens case with any water, such as tap, bottled or distilled, or with any non-sterile solution.